eozuna3/liri-node-app/README.md

 `$ npm install <Module Name>`

-Here are list of modules you need and links to each to reference to:
+Here is the list of modules you need and links to each to use a reference:
 * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api)
 * [Axios](https://www.npmjs.com/package/axios) - You will use this module to grab data from the [OMDB API](http://www.omdbapi.com/) and the [Bands In Town API](http://www.artists.bandsintown.com/bandsintown-api)